MichaelBreitung/mibreit-cookie-consent/README.md

 ## Consent Cookie

-The content of the consent cookie is configured by passing an Array of configurations to the *CookieSelector* as second argument.
+The content of the consent cookie is configured by passing an Array of configurations to the *CookieConsent* as second argument.

-Each config within the Array is used to create a *ConsentSetting* inside the *CookieSelector*:
+Each config within the Array is used to create a *ConsentSetting* inside the *CookieConsent*:

 - label - The displayed name of the consent setting
 - cookieName - The name of the cookie which is used twhen storing consent